Mark Jensen

-Mark Jensen (born July 11, 1976 in Oregon City, Oregon) is a former American football placekicker for the National Football League.
-He played for three different NFL teams Detroit Lions, St. Louis Rams and the Oakland Raiders.
+Mark Jensen (born July 11, 1976) is an American former football placekicker for the National Football League.
+He spent time with three different NFL teams: the Detroit Lions, St. Louis Rams and Oakland Raiders.
 He also spent one year (2004) in NFL Europe, playing for the now defunct Scottish Claymores.
-While with Detroit, he connected on a 33-yard field goal versus the Pittsburgh Steelers as well as going 2-2 on extra points.

 Jensen served for three years as Cal Football's Director of Player Development.
 He holds dual American/Danish citizenship.

 Early life

 Jensen earned first-team Utah All-State two times (1993–1994) at Pleasant Grove High School.
 In 1993, he kicked a game-winning field goal in the Utah 4A state-championship game to lift Pleasant Grove High School over Judge Memorial High School 18-17.
 Following his senior campaign, he was named USA Today second-team ALL-American.

 Following graduation from high school, Jensen served a two-year mission for the Church of Jesus Christ of Latter-day Saints in Leipzig, Germany.